Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: PRELIMINARIES

 \begin{defin}[\textbf{Vertex Deletion}] The deletion of a vertex $i$ from a graph $G=(V,E)$ generates a new graph, denoted with a small notation abuse as $G - i$, which is obtained by removing both vertex $i$ and all the edges connecting $i$ with its adjacent vertexes:

 Hence, the edge-set of $G-i$ is the set of edges in $G$ without the edges with vertex $i$ as endpoint. \end{defin}

-\subsection{Graph States}
+\subsection{GRAPH STATES}

 \textit{Graph states} constitute a notable class of multipartite entangled states from a network engineering perspective \cite{HeiEisBri-04,HeiDurEis-06}.
-As suggested by their name, graph states can be effectively described with the graph theory tools introduced in Sec.\ref{sec:2.1}.
-Specifically, stemming from an arbitrary graph $G$, the corresponding \textit{graph state} -- denoted with $\ket{G}$ -- can be obtained by mapping each vertex of the graph $G$ with a qubit in the state $\ket{+}$, and by performing a Controlled-Z (\texttt{CZ}) gate between each pair of qubits corresponding to adjacent vertices in $G$ \cite{HeiEisBri-04}.

-\begin{remark} The rationale underlying such a mapping lies in the correspondence between graph edges and interaction patterns among the qubits belonging to the composite entangled system.
-In the mapping, vertices play the role of physical systems and edges represent their interactions. \end{remark}
+This class of multipartite entangled states can be described by leveraging the graph theory tools presented in Sec.\ref{sec:2.1}.
+More into details and according to a constructive definition, associated with a \textit{graph state} $\ket{G}$ there exists a graph $G$.
+The mapping between $G$ and $\ket{G}$ can be described as follows: each vertex in $G$ corresponds to a qubit belonging to the state $\ket{G}$ and prepared in the state $\ket{+}$; furthermore, each edge in $G$ corresponds to a Controlled-Z (\texttt{CZ}) logical gate acting on the qubits pair corresponding to the endpoints of the given edge \cite{HeiEisBri-04}. \begin{remark} The motivation of such a mapping arises from the correspondence between graph edges and interactions -- i.e., Ising interactions -- between subsystems of the composite entangled system.
+Accordingly, vertices represent physical quantum subsystems and edges represent their interactions. \end{remark}

 We recall that the \texttt{CZ} operation is an entangling operation.
 As a consequence, the distribution of a graph state among remote nodes of a quantum network establishes an entanglement-based connectivity among remote nodes.